Understanding the Difference Between Subtitles and Closed Captions

 Closed captions include dialogue and non-verbal sounds (example: door slams, music playing, speaker identification, background sounds) that are meaningful in understanding the content.

-The "closed" means that you have the option to turn it on or off.
+"Closed" means that you have the option to turn it on or off.

-The Differences Between Subtitles and Closed Captions
+What is the Difference Between Subtitles and Closed Captions?

 Here is a detailed comparative table to highlight the differences: